 - A little bit of water

-– Leaf template – get the free printable templates by subscribing to our newsletter on the form with the preview of the template at the bottom of this post.
+- Leaf template – get the free printable at the bottom of the post.
 You can also trace your own leaves too!

 - Use a highly concentrated solution of your liquid watercolors.
 Only add a small amount of water to your solution to keep the color vibrant.
 You can also use regular watercolors.
 We recommend to add just a little bit of water if you use regular watercolors.